 Cinnamon Roll Glaze

-- Mix the dough 12 hours before you plan to bake: Use a cheese grater to grate the cold butter into a mixing bowl.
-Add the flour and use a bench scraper to cut the butter into the flour.
-Add the sourdough starter discard, buttermilk and honey.
+- Mix the dough: Use a cheese grater to grate the cold butter into a mixing bowl.
+Add the flour and use a bench scraper or pastry cutter to cut the butter into the flour.
+Add the sourdough starter discard, buttermilk, honey and salt.
 Mix with a spatula until the ingredients are well incorporated.
-Cover the bowl and let rest on the counter for 12 hours.
-(DO NOT add the salt, baking soda or baking powder.
+Cover the bowl and let rest on the counter for 10-12 hours.
+(DO NOT add the baking soda or baking powder.
 This will be added right before rolling out the dough)

-- Preheat oven to 375° and butter a 12" cast iron skillet.
-Mix the brown sugar and cinnamon in a small bowl, set aside.
+- Make cinnamon sugar filling and glaze: Mix the brown sugar and cinnamon in a small bowl, set aside.
 In a separate bowl, mix the glaze ingredients and set aside.
+Preheat oven to 375°F (190°C) and butter a 12" cast iron skillet.

-- Use a pastry brush to coat the top of the dough with melted butter and sprinkle the cinnamon-sugar mixture evenly over the surface, leaving a half inch bare along the edges.
+- Cut out rolls: Use a pastry brush to coat the top of the dough with melted butter and sprinkle the cinnamon-sugar mixture evenly over the surface, leaving a half inch bare along the edges.
 Starting on one side, roll the dough into a log shape.
-Use the bench-scraper to cut the log into 12 pieces.
-(1.5 inches) Arrange the portions in the cast iron skillet, leaving space in between each piece to expand.
+Use the bench-scraper to cut the log into 12 pieces (approximately 1.5 inches).
+Arrange the portions in the cast iron skillet, leaving space in between each piece to expand.

-- Bake the cinnamon rolls for 30-40 minutes or until the tops are golden brown.
+- Bake: Bake the cinnamon rolls for 35-40 minutes or until the tops are golden brown.
 Remove from the oven and glaze while hot.

 - For a lighter cinnamon roll glaze, mix 1 cup of powdered sugar with a teaspoon of milk.
 Give it a stir and add a little more milk at a time until you get the consistency you're looking for.